discord-rose/command-handler/README.md

 Because it holds all of this data statelessly, it will even maintain it's data over restarts.

 > :warning: There is a limitation on the length of the `custom_id`, it is not recommended to store information entered by a user / not maintainably short.
-Data is help in a URLSearchParams format.
+Data is held in a URLSearchParams format.

 ### ComponentRunner